SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Developers or Curious Minds:

-If you have Visual Studio installed, go ahead an Clone the Repository, Open the SLN file, Ctrl + F5 and Boom!
+If you have Visual Studio installed, go ahead an Clone the Repository, Open the SLN file, Make changes in  `appsettings.json`, Ctrl + F5 and Boom!

 Well, want to dig deeper?

 So basically, you've this Project Named `CoWin.Core` which contains `appsettings.json` which performs most of the magic.
 `CoWin.UI` is just a small project for handling the Captcha.

 Rest of the Business Logic are there inside the  `/Models` directory.
+Authentication & Authorization stuffs can be found in `/Auth` directory.
+API consumption stuffs can be found in `/Providers` directory.
+Application begins from `Program.cs` from the `CoWin.Core` project.

-`Clean Coding Practices have been followed during the development of the Application within a span of 2 days after Office Hours.
-So, you won't find proper Exception Handling, using Dependency Injection or Logging or even Documentation, duh!`
+> Clean Coding Practices have been followed during the development of the Application within a span of 2 days after Office Hours.
+So, you won't find proper Exception Handling, using Dependency Injection or Logging or even Documentation, duh!

 I know, I know, it's unacceptable, but folks, it's all about quick Time to Market first and then doing one thing at a time, to improve the product.